tinted-theming/home/README.md

 ## Template Repositories

-To add your own template, submit a pull request to https://github.com/chriskempson/base16-templates-source and add your repository to the list below. **Repository naming scheme: base16-[template-name]** (with dashes as separators).
+To add your own template, submit a pull request to this repository to add your repository to the "Unofficial Templates" list below in the relevant category.
+**Recommended repository naming scheme: base16-[template-name]** (with dashes as separators).

 ### Official Templates